BenjaminRohlfing/technical-writing-portfolio/Rest API Docs/Knights and Sorcerers/api.md

 ## 1. Overview <a name="overview"></a>

 The Knights and Sorcerers (KAS) RESTful API offers detailed information about game servers and player characters.
+It is offered freely to support the third-party add-ons and applications that our playerbase has come to love.
 Its endpoints respond in JSON format and use standard HTTP response codes.

 All requests must use the HTTP secure protocol: ```https```